Why AI Feels Easier Than People - Understanding emotional availability, self-protection, and sustainable connection

 How Small Acts of Kindness Improve Mental Health and Connection in a Distracted World

-In a demanding world, small acts of kindness can make a meaningful difference.
-This reflection explores how everyday gestures of attention and care support mental health, connection, and shared humanity.
+In a demanding world, small acts of kindness can make a more meaningful difference than we often realise.
+This piece explores how everyday gestures of attention and care support both our own and other people's mental health, create connection, and strengthen our sense of shared humanity.